 As part of this effort, Jhpiego has trained 68 master mentors and 345 faculty and clinical staff on how to standardize clinical skills and 51 faculty members from nursing and midwifery training schools on how to use the skills lab in practical sessions with their students.
 A total of 105 faculty members received training to strengthen their teaching skills and conduct competency-based performance assessments.

-Skills labs give student midwives and nurse trainees the opportunity to practice skills and achieve competency before caring for actual clients in a clinical setting.
+Skills labs give student midwives and nurse trainees the opportunity to practice skills and achieve competency on anatomic models before caring for actual clients in a clinical setting.
 Methods students learn at the skills lab are quite different from traditional methods, Aung recounted.
 “For instance, our village traditional birth assistant used to cut the cord with unsterilized bamboo sticks,” Aung explained.
 “After that, she would put turmeric powder to the cord stump.
 Since the materials used were not sterilized, it was very infectious and therefore dangerous.”

 “I have learned how to manage third stage of labor, applying best practices to save mother and babies,” Aung continued.
 The hands-on practice with anatomic models has helped make Aung confident to deliver with a real woman.

 Daw Nan Moe Win Aye, one of Aung’s teachers and a lecturer with over 15 years of service, spoke about her own nursing training, saying, “We learned theoretical aspects first, and then we went on to practice delivery.
 So much so that we feared sometimes that we would do it incorrectly, with fatal consequences.”